UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Details of Data Curation and Benchmark Construction

 The MEROPS database classifies enzymes into categories based on their substrate cleavage sites.
 Enzymes belonging to the same MEROPS category typically share highly similar cleavage-site characteristics\cite{Merops}.
 Drawing on previous work, we assume that minor sequence differences among enzymes of the same category can be disregarded.
 Consequently, the hydrolysis information from a substrate–enzyme pair is extended to all enzymes in that category.

 Therefore, we expanded our dataset by matching each substrate not only with the originally mapped enzyme but also with other enzymes in the same MEROPS category.
-Through this procedure, we obtained approximately 220,000 valid enzyme–substrate pairings, involving 680 unique enzymes.
+Through this procedure, we obtained approximately 220K valid enzyme–substrate pairings, involving 677 unique enzymes.
+Detailed distributions of enzyme and substrate pairs are provided in Tab.~\ref{table:dataset_statistics}.